Natural Gas (Henry Hub)

 Fundamentals

-- Supply is forecasted to outpace demand in 2025
+- Expectations remain for supply to outpace demand in 2026

 Strategy